-14. What evidence will I have to supply if I take the UKCATSEN, UKCATSENSA OR UKCATSEN50?
+What evidence will I have to supply if I take the UCATSEN,

+UCATSENSA OR UCATSEN50?

-The UKCATSEN, UKCATSENSA and UKCATSEN50 are extended versions of the UK Clinical Aptitude Test (UKCAT) for applicants who have special educational needs.
-If you sit the UKCATSEN, UKCATSENSA or UKCATSEN50 you will be asked to provide us with evidence that you were eligible to sit this version of the test.
+The UCATSEN, UCATSENSA and UCATSEN50 are extended versions of the University Clinical Aptitude Test (UCAT) for applicants who have special educational needs.
+If you wish to sit the UCATSEN, UCATSENSA or UCATSEN50 you will need to apply directly to the UCAT office for approval.
+They may ask you to provide information to confirm your eligibility for the test.

-If you are currently in education, you will be asked to provide an official letter from your school, college or university stating that on the basis of a diagnosis from a qualified medical practitioner, educational psychologist or specialist teacher that you are currently entitled to additional time in public examinations (or that you have had additional time in public examinations in the last two years).
-If you are no longer in education you will be asked to provide a post-16 year's diagnosis or report from a qualified medical practitioner or educational psychologist that explicitly recommends additional time in public examinations.
+If you are currently in education, you may be asked to provide an official letter from your school, college or university stating that on the basis of a diagnosis from a qualified medical practitioner, educational psychologist or specialist teacher that you are currently entitled to additional time in public examinations (or that you have had additional time in public examinations in the last two years).

+If you are no longer in education you may be asked to provide a post-16 year's diagnosis or report from a qualified medical practitioner or educational psychologist that explicitly recommends additional time in public examinations.